 Genesis 26:7 (KJV)

 The Bible goes on to say Abimelech saw Isaac “sporting” with Rebekah.
 He flips out and says, “not again.”
 He threatens to kill anyone who lays a hand on them.
-For his deception, the Bible says his crops returned a hundred fold…during a famine.
+For his deception, the Bible says Issac planted crops that returned a hundred fold…during a famine.

 And the man waxed great, and went forward, and grew until he became very great: